 Building Bridges to Success (BBS) is part of the nationwide TRIO Student Support Services program funded by the Department of Education.
-The BBS program at Galveston College is designed to provide support for approximately 200 first -generation, low income students.
-The goals of BBS are to increase retention rates, course completion, graduation, and transfers.
-Services include academic advising and degree planning, course selection and registration, academic tutoring, personal and career guidance, financial aid and scholarship information, economic literacy education, and university transfer assistance.
+The BBS program at Galveston College is designed to provide support for approximately 200 first-generation, low-income students.
+The goals of BBS are to increase student retention and completion, graduation, and transfer rates.
+Services include academic advising and degree planning, course selection and registration, academic tutoring, personal and career guidance, financial aid and scholarship information, economic literacy education, and transfer assistance.
 Interested students must complete an application and orientation to determine if they qualify for the program.